mhalgan/flight-panel/server/README.md

 4. The .env file with my encryption keys was commited to the repository for demonstrantion purposes.
 In the real world it would be included in the .gitignore file.

 ## Installation

+**Before running, please make sure to add your public and private keys to the .env file!**

 Run the following command to get all the packages and dependencies: